 Sequencing is an integral component of route optimization.
 Fleets that don't sequence drivers' stops correctly (which is often the practical result of static routing) tend to miss promised delivery windows.
 This problem is exacerbated when the delivery drop off point is located far from the hub or depots.
 And when drivers are in unfamiliar new areas, these suboptimal sequences can make on-time delivery close to impossible.

 Plus, drivers face greater challenges when new deliveries are added to their workload without much thought about proper sequencing.
 In contrast, dynamic routing software automates sequencing, taking a driver's full workload into consideration.
 Beyond the driver's schedule and workload, the last mile delivery solution considers other delivery constraints like traffic conditions, weight and load capacity of delivery vehicles, left turns, road conditions, etc.

-Dynamic routing finds the most efficient routes in a matter of seconds or minutes.
+Dynamic route optimization finds the most efficient routes in a matter of seconds or minutes.
 Route planners simply need to input the customers' address, and the right solution will provide the best routes for drivers to follow.

 Accurate Expected Time of Arrival (ETA)